metarhia/impress/README.md

     - State synchronization mechanism with transactions and subscription
   - No need to write routing manually in code, just create handler files and functions
   - File system watching for cache reloading when file changes on disk
-  - Caching server-side executable JavaScript in memory
+  - Cache server-side executable JavaScript in memory
   - Handlers inheritance override hierarchically
   - API development support (simple way for JSON-based WEB-services development)
     - RPC-style API (Stateful, state stored in memory between requests)